 I am so grateful for your support of Karyl’s Kulinary Krusade.
 This post contains affiliate links.
 Should you make a purchase through these links, I will receive a small commission.
 Please note that there are no additional charges to you.
 My full Disclosure Policy is available HERE

-I’m a huge fan of Chinese food, and I could probably eat it every day.
+I’m a huge fan of Asian cuisine, and could probably eat it every day.
 But that would not be good for my waistline.
 For years, General Tso’s chicken was my go-to dish.
 No, the breading and deep-fried chicken chunks aren’t the healthiest, but they sure taste good.
 Eventually I started making better choices, and now I regularly order healthier options.
 I honestly can’t remember the last time I had General Tso’s chicken at a restaurant.

 Pinterest is my life-line when it comes to new recipes, and one day I came across Low Fat Baked General Tso’s Chicken.
 It looked fabulous, and I loved the idea of making one of my favorite recipes.

 My very first attempt at Baked General Tso’s Chicken

 Man, this looked so sad, and absolutely nothing like the original recipe photo.
 But it smelled delicious and I certainly wasn’t letting it go to waste.
 So I took a bite, and it took me right back to the restaurant.
 The sauce is spicy, but not overwhelming, and extremely flavorful.
 I failed in several areas: I didn’t let the sugar/water mixture cook down enough, and I didn’t have cornstarch to thicken the sauce.
 I used flour, but it didn’t work very well.

 After a lot of trial and error, I finally got it right

 Now that is how Baked General Tso’s Chicken should look.
 The sauce is a deeper color than some I’ve had at restaurants, but that’s because I cooked the sauce low and slow.